-Strategic Priority: Support our people to thrive by recruiting and retaining the best, and creating an environment of learning, autonomy, and accountability Strategic Risk No.5: Culture z and leadership and engagement If the culture and leadership is hierarchical and not empowering or compassionate and not compassionate and inclusive and, does not engage or listen to our staff and provide clear priorities and co-ordination Then staff experience relating to stress, bullying, harassment and discrimination will perpetuate and lead to ambiguity, information overload and staff fatigue.
-Resulting in staff disenged confused priorities, loss of low morale plus poorers retention and ultimately of services and patient of CQC ratings of purpose and taff morale and poorer quality #we do not engage with and listen effectively to our staff and prioritise listening and do not provide clear message prioritization and co-ordination Then staff will suffer information fatigue and overload or ambiguity Resulting in staff disenge confused priorities, loss of low morale igenient,
+Strategic Priority: Support our people to thrive by recruiting and retaining the best, and creating an environment of learning, autonomy, and accountability Strategic Risk No.5: Culture, and leadersh ip and engagement If the culture and leadership is hierarchical and not empowering or compassionate and not compassionate and inclusive and, does not engage or listen to our staff and provide clear priorities and co-ordination Then staff experience relating to stress, bullying, harassment and discrimination will perpetuate and lead to ambiguity , information overload and staff fatigue.
+Resulting in staff disenged confused priorities, loss of low morale plus poorer so retention and ultimately of services and patient of CQC ratings of purpose and taff morale and poorer quality If we do not engage with and listen effectively to our staff and prioritise listening and do not provide clear message prioritization and co-ordination Then staff will suffer information fatigue and overload or ambiguity Resulting in staff disenge confused priorities, loss o low morale o ,

-Impact Likelihood Score Risk Trend
+Impact Likelihood Score Risk Tren

-Inherent 4 4 16 16 •-- 16 16 16 -•
+Inherent 4 4 16 16 • 16 • 16 16

-Current 4 4 16 May Luke Cont Nov lan Mar
+Current 4 4 16 Mari tub.
+Cont Nov lan Mar

 Target 3 3 9 May July Sept Nov Jan Mar